Fireman (film): Critical reception

-Pramod Thomas of The New Indian Express however said, "The movie throws cold water on the fire of expectations of an average spectator.
+Pramod Thomas of The New Indian Express, however, said, "The movie throws cold water on the fire of expectations of an average spectator.
 The bland screenplay of the movie isn't helping either.
 The only saving grace of the film is that it tells a hitherto untold story of the heroics of firemen and deserves a salute for the same."

-Box Office
+Trivia

-This movie was Super Hit in malayalam box office.
+The film also dubbed into Tamil and Kannada.
+In the 2015 Telugu film Jil, a jailed terrorist reveals certain details of a terror plot that only the police and fire force would have naturally known, thus arousing suspicion.
+In Suddenly, a henchman arouses the suspicion of the police at the rail station by inadvertently referring to the 5 o'clock train, which happens to be a special train whose schedule is known only to the police.
+In both movies, a villain inadvertently reveals details that should be known only to the authorities.